Summer Art Programs For High School Students

 Weeks 1 & 2

-- Intensive workshops in drawing, painting, photography and new media
+- intensive workshops in drawing, painting and photography

-- Trips to Dublin and the west of Ireland provide inspiration and artistic, cultural and historical context
+- trips to Dublin, Cork and the Southeast of Ireland provide inspiration and artistic, cultural, and historical context

-- For the next 10 days choose your medium and explore personally meaningful content
+- For the next two weeks choose your medium and explore personally meaningful content.

 - Develop your project under the individual guidance of one of our artists.